MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/latam-bra-nfce-cancel-return.md

 [!include[banner](../includes/banner.md)]

-This topic gives an overview of cancellation and return functionality for NFC-e (Nota Fiscal do Consumidor eletrônica) documents in Microsoft Dynamics 365 Commerce point of sale (POS) for Brazil, including the cancellation of sales within the allowed timeframe, the issuance of NF-e (Nota Fiscal eletrônica) documents, and the printing of simplified DANFE (Documento Auxiliar da Nota Fiscal Eletrônica) model 55 fiscal receipts when completing retail sales returns in Commerce POS.
+This topic gives an overview of cancellation and return functionality for NFC-e (Nota Fiscal do Consumidor eletrônica) documents in Microsoft Dynamics 365 Commerce point of sale (POS) for Brazil.

 Commerce functionality for Brazil supports cancellation and return of sales issued with NFC-e documents.
-NFC-e document formats are based on the national technical standards of the electronic fiscal documents, including cancellation events and NF-e model 55 for returns.
+NFC-e document formats are based on the national technical standards of the electronic fiscal documents, including cancellation events and NF-e (Nota Fiscal eletrônica) model 55 for returns.

 An NF-e is an electronic fiscal document that is generated and printed to register the return of goods sold to a customer.
 It enables tax and fiscal control from tax authorities and allows customers to verify the validity and authenticity of the received fiscal documents.
 For more information about the NF-e process, see [Brazil NF-e process overview](../../finance/localizations/latam-bra-nf-e-process.md).